This topic describes how to query the context of a log in a log file in the Log Service console.

 - You do not need to worry about data loss that is caused by insufficient server storage or log file rotation.
-You can view log data history in the Log Service console at any time.
+You can view historical log data in the Log Service console at any time.

 - Log on to the Log Service console.